Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Solutions in the model

 \subsection{B-brane solution}

-Although the main focus of this paper are solutions describing Cardy boundary states, we will use this section to demonstrate that our approach is also applicable on solutions describing symmetry-breaking boundary states, concretely on the solution which describes a B-brane boundary state \cite{WZW B-branes} with $J=0$.
+Although the main focus of this paper are solutions describing Cardy boundary states, this section to demonstrates that our approach is also applicable on solutions describing symmetry-breaking boundary states, concretely on the solution which describes a B-brane boundary state \cite{WZW B-branes} with $J=0$.
 From the technical point of view, there are no differences between computing deformations of a symmetry-breaking boundary state and a Cardy boundary state.
 We just have to start from a seed representing a B-brane instead of a 0-brane.

-The results regarding the B-brane solution are presented in figure \ref{fig:k=3 B-brane}, where we plot $\lS$-dependence of several invariants of the branch describing deformations of the initial solution.
-This branch is fully (anti)symmetric with respect to $\lS=0$, so we consider only positive $\lS$.
+The results regarding the B-brane solution are presented in figure \ref{fig:k=3 B-brane}, which shows plots of $\lS$-dependence of several invariants.
+This branch is fully (anti)symmetric with respect to $\lS=0$, so we again consider only positive $\lS$.
 This time, we decided to plot the whole length of the branch because we have not found evidence of the solution going off-shell.
 The plots show only real data points, which indicate the length of the branch at individual levels.
 The basic solution for $\lS=0$ is complex at levels 2 and 3 and this property transfers to the marginally deformed solution as well, so levels 2 and 3 are completely missing from the plots.
 However, data from higher levels also become complex for high enough $\lS$, so the data end at the latest at $\lS=0.19$ because $\lS=0.2$ solution is complex at all available levels.

-It is unknown what happens to length of the branch at higher levels, it may be finite at all levels or it can stretch to infinity at a high enough level.
-So far, the length increases with level, but we have seen that the trend can reverse on the example of the classical marginal solution \cite{MarginalKMOSY}.
-We think it is most likely that the length of the branch converges to some finite number.
+What happens to length of the branch at higher levels is difficult to predict, since we do not know it precise enough to make an extrapolation\footnote{To compute the length of the branch precisely, it is necessary to use bisection and repeatedly attempt to solve the equation of motion as in \cite{MarginalKMOSY}, which takes lot of CPU time.}.

 Since we use only real data points for extrapolations, the black lines representing infinite level extrapolations jump up or down when the number of used data points changes.
 The first jump happens above $\lS=0.1$ as level 4 solution becomes complex.
 The precision of extrapolations decreases as more and more levels become complex and the extrapolations become completely unreliable above $\lS=0.15$ because the number of real data points becomes too low.